DevOps-IT/chef-repo/README.md

 Cookbooks
 ---------
 A cookbook is the fundamental unit of configuration and policy distribution.
-A sample cookbook can be found in `cookbooks/starter`.
 After making changes to any cookbook, you must upload it to the Chef server using knife:

     $ knife upload cookbooks/starter

-For more information about cookbooks, see the example files in the `starter` cookbook.

 Roles
 -----